ksw9/tb-prisons-americas/README.md

 # tb-prisons-americas
-Code accompanying: The escalating tuberculosis crisis in Central and South American prisons
+This code and data accompanies 'The escalating tuberculosis crisis in Central and South American prisons.'